toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 ## Introduction

 WebGPU compute shaders are powerful tools for doing highly parallel work on large data sets.
-In order to achive that performance, however, they have multiple restrictions on how the shaders can input and output data.
+In order to achieve that performance, however, they have multiple restrictions on how the shaders can input and output data.
 In many cases it's not too difficult to package the data in such a way that it's compatible with those rules, but in cases where you can't control the format of the data coming in you'll need to find creative workarounds.
 One common scenario where you'll frequently run into mismatches between the structure of the input data and the requirements of a compute shader is when working with **vertex data**.

 This doc is focused on walking through several typical examples of manipulating vertex data in a compute shader and patterns that can be used to overcome some the the restrictions that can make it difficult.
 The patterns presented are not exclusive to working with vertex data, it just happens to be a good real-world illustration of the issues that you may encounter.